DesireRK/CapitalCord-Revamped/README.md

 # CapitalCord
 Tired of powerCord mods liberating you from your well earned rights?
 Well fear no more! now, with CapitalCord you may speak with your heart's content!

+You may ask, what does CapitalCord do?
+Well, it simply liberates your rights in so many ways! anytime the word "powercord" is said, it will automatically be changed to display as "powerCord" client side.

 # Previews
 before: